 • Reference information, which gives reference information related to the topic area.
-Read this section for information about certain GUI components.
-You can easily access this type of information for a certain component in the IDE by pressing F1.
+Read this section for information about certain features or GUI components.
+You can easily access this type of information for a GUI component in the IDE by pressing F1.

-If you are new to using IAR Embedded Workbench, the tutorials, which you can find in the IAR Information Center, will help you get started using IAR Embedded Workbench.
+If you are new to using IAR Embedded Workbench, we suggest that you first go through the tutorials, which you can find in IAR Information Center in the product, under Product Explorer.
+They will help you get started.

-Finally, we recommend the Glossary if you should encounter any unfamiliar terms in the IAR Systems user documentation.
+Finally, we recommend the Glossary if you should encounter any unfamiliar terms in the IAR user documentation.